HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I7 CP updates status of the initial referral

 <p style="margin: 0 0 10px 50px; width: 95%;">
-The CP is updating the original Task.
-This should trigger a subscription notification to the Provider system.
+CP updates the original Task.
+This should trigger a subscription notification to the Provider system
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I8a Optional: CBO communicates with patient via their application to schedule appointments, collect additional information, etc.